Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Multi-Scale Data-Driven Model

-Although the image-based data-driven model introduced here can be a tool for evaluating pore geometries without pore-scale analysis, it is not easy to intuitively interpret this model.
-With the large number of weighted parameters, $\xi$, configured in a deep non-linear architecture, a direct understanding of how the images are read and transformed to a regression output is not easily possible.
-In order to develop an interpretation of the model, we can rely on manual descriptions of the data set.
-Many metrics exist for the description of a pore geometry, and the distribution and correlations between these metrics and the dispersivitiy values can be useful in developing a better understanding of the models used here.
-These metrics are introduced and investigated in the following \cref{sec:MetricsEvaluation,sec:MNN}.
+The image-based data-driven model offers a way to evaluate pore geometries without direct pore-scale analysis, but its complexity makes it difficult to interpret.
+With millions of weighted parameters in a deep non-linear structure, it is infeasible to understand how the model processes images to produce its regression output.
+To interpret the model, we rely on manual descriptions of the dataset.
+Many metrics exist to describe pore geometries, and analyzing their distribution and correlation with dispersivity values can help clarify the model’s function.
+These metrics are explored in \cref{sec:MetricsEvaluation,sec:MNN}.